klappir-wordmark

 From operations to assurance

-The same data that runs engineer dashboards underlies the 2024 PwC assurance statement.
+The same data that runs engineer dashboards carried the sustainability statement through independent assurance by PwC in 2024.
 One foundation, every use case.

 The results